arthurcgusmao/asteroidea/README.md

 # Asteroidea

-Asteroidea is a parameter learning algorithm for probabilistic logic programs.
+Asteroidea is a parameter learning algorithm for probabilistic logic programs licensed under [The GNU General Public License v3.0](LICENSE).

 ## Setting up a working environment